Marc Sneyd: Hull F.C.

-Salford
+Return to Salford

 On 5 November 2021, Sneyd signed a three-year deal to join Salford beginning in the 2022 season.

 In round 3 of the 2022 Super League season, Sneyd was sent to the sin bin in his return game against Hull F.C. which ended in a 48-16 loss at the MKM Stadium.

 In round 26 of the 2022 Super League season, Sneyd scored two tries and kicked nine goals in Salford's 50-10 victory over Castleford.

+In round 5 of the 2023 Super League season, Sneyd kicked the winning drop goal in Salford's golden point extra-time victory over Wakefield Trinity.

+In the 2023 Super League season, Sneyd played 19 games for Salford as the club finished 7th on the table and missed the playoffs.

+Warrington

+On 13 March 2025, Sneyd joined Warrington on an immediate eighteen-month deal.
+He played in the 2025 Challenge Cup final against Hull Kingston Rovers, and was awarded the Lance Todd Trophy despite being on the losing side.

 International career

 In October 2013, he was named in the Ireland squad for the 2013 Rugby League World Cup.
-However, despite being eligible through lineage, he was ruled ineligible after failing to complete the paperwork in time to register for the 2013 tournament.
+However, despite being eligible through lineage, he was ruled ineligible after failing to complete the paperwork in time to register for the tournament.

 Sneyd made his England debut in the 2021 Rugby League World Cup match against France in Bolton on 22 October 2022, kicking seven goals in England's 42-18 victory.

-In the third group stage match, Sneyd scored a try and kicked 13 goals in England's 94-4 victory over Greece.
+In the third group stage match, Sneyd scored a try and kicked 13 goals in England's 94-4 victory over Greece in Sheffield.